Securly takes a three-pronged approach to filter out inappropriate images.

 - Keyword Scanning - This scans category-specific keywords to filter out inappropriate words and phrases to provide safer results.
 (Click here to learn more.)

 - SafeSearch- This enables the respective version of “SafeSearch” on Google, Bing, and Yahoo.

-- Creative Commons - This enables creative commons on Google and Bing to effectively take advantage of copyright to provide an additional layer of protection with respect to images.
+- Creative Commons - This enables creative commons on Google and Bing to effectively take advantage of copyright to provide an additional layer of protection concerning images.

 (Creative Commons is a non-profit organization that advocates for the legal sharing of digital content by filtering image searches on the browser once enabled.
 This multi-faceted tool works complementary to Google SafeSearch, providing additional criteria that further restrict inappropriate content.)

 Policy Setup for Creative Commons

 To enable image Safe Search

 - Login to Securly Filter.

 - Navigate to the Policy Editor > policy you want to apply the settings for

 - Check the checkbox for "Restrict image Search to Creative Commons."